-Established who the HMA is and their contact For example, DFES is the HMA and contact is the Incident Controller John Doe Established incident specific objectives for communication "SMART" objectives should be use Identify who the communication plan needs to be relayed too Shire LRCG, Shire LRCG sub-committees, Shire LEMC, Shire LEMC sub-committees, Shire Staff & Elected members Assign a Media Liaison Officer (MLO) on bel Responsible for finalising publications and the o Assign a Media Intelligence Officer (MIO) on behalf of the Shire Gather intelligence on community feedback, monitor community conversation on social media etc. Identify authorisations Shire president, Shire CEO, Delegates etc. Identify Communication Priorities High risk, venerable community should always be treated as a priority Identify key messaging As per s.
-10 of the plan Identify a timeline to suit the requirements Set out key dates and times to reach objectives of the incident/recovery Write Objectives, Key messages and timeline on a whiteboard for everyone to see This is to encourage consistency in common goals.
-Identify source of communications community meetings ☐ email newsletters pamphlets/flyers/brochures ☐ websites print newsletters ☐ local newspapers noticeboards ☐ text messaging \square word of mouth ☐ social media ☐ posters/billboards \square radio and television ☐ face-to-face ☐ video communication
+Established who the HMA is and their contact For example, DFES is the HMA and contact is the Established incident specific objectives for co "SMART" objectives should be use ommunication Identify who the communication plan needs Shire LRCG, Shire LRCG sub-committees, Shire La members to be relayed too EMC, Shire LEMC sub-committees, Shire Staff & Electe nd Assign a Media Liaison Officer (MLO) on beh Responsible for finalising publications and the or Assign a Media Intelligence Officer (MIO) on Gather intelligence on community feedback, mo behalf of the Shire nitor community conversation on social media etc. Identify authorisations Shire president, Shire CEO, Delegates etc. Identify Communication Priorities High risk, venerable community should always b e treated as a priority Identify key messaging As per s.
+10 of the plan Identify a timeline to suit the requirements of Set out key dates and times to reach objectives of the incident/recovery Write Objectives, Key messages and timeline This is to encourage consistency in common goa - Identify source of communications community meetings are email newsletters pamphlets/flyers/brochures □ websites □ print newsletters local newspapers □ noticeboards □ text messaging □ word of mouth □ social media posters/billboards \Box radio and television face-to-face □ video communication